Portugal Real Estate: The Foreigner’s Guide

 Keep in mind that home and life insurance are also required in Portugal when applying for a mortgage.

 Real Estate Taxes

 The main tax when buying real estate is the IMT, which is the transfer tax.
-This tax can be as high as 10% for non-residents in a tax haven, or as low as 0% for those who are buying a cheap property as a second home.
-You should consult a professional to know what the costs will be depending on your situation.
+This tax can be as high as 10 percent for non-residents in a tax haven, or as low as zero percent for those who are buying a cheap property as a second home.
+It’s wise to consult a professional to know what the costs will be depending on your situation.

 There are some other taxes and fees that you might need to pay, such as:

 Imposto Municipal Sobre Transmissões (IMT)